 Brexit could worsen the crisis in care for older people

-The Government must act to keep EU care staff coming to work in the UK for older people who rely on them.
+The Government must act to make sure EU care staff can come to work in the UK for older people who rely on them.
 Help us spread this important message.

 With the UK's expected departure from the EU now just weeks away, we're urging the Government to put measures in place to allow EU nationals to continue to come to the UK to work as paid care staff.

 EU nationals currently make up 104,000 of those working in care in the UK, and that number is rising.
 Most work in London and the south, and many provide 'live-in care' which helps older people stay in their own homes.

 Brexit could affect EU carers' right to work in the UK

 Under a new rule recommended by the Government's Migration Advisory Committee, carers would be considered 'low skilled EU workers' and would not get preferential access to the UK labour market after we leave the EU.

 We think this is a huge mistake.
 Care workers are low paid, but not low skilled.
 And our care workforce is in no position to withstand the loss of good, willing care workers, wherever they come from.

 Bill is 90 and needs round-the-clock care.

 The care he receives allows him to stay in his own home, where he's lived since the 1960s.